Payum/PayumSilexProvider/docs/get-it-started.md

 php composer.phar require payum/payum-silex-provider payum/xxx
 ```

 _**Note**: Where payum/xxx is a payum package, for example it could be payum/paypal-express-checkout-nvp.
-Look at [supported payments](https://github.com/Payum/Core/blob/master/Resources/docs/supported-payments.md) to find out what you can use._
+Look at [supported gateways](https://github.com/Payum/Core/blob/master/Resources/docs/supported-gateways.md) to find out what you can use._

-_**Note**: Use payum/payum if you want to install all payments at once._
+_**Note**: Use payum/payum if you want to install all gateways at once._

 Now you have all codes prepared and ready to be used.